guoxiaowhu/Xiao_Guo/index.md

   - Nature of dark matter
   - Mathemetics of gravititional lensing
 - Compact objects
-  - Neutron star: equation of state
+  - Neutron star: equation of state, including quark star, strangeon star and so on
   - Black hole
 - Numerical relativity
 - Numerical calculation for highly osillatory integral